 - If the matter is determined to be within the scope of Title VI, the Title VI Officer will notify the complainant and begin an investigation within 10 working days of receipt of the complaint.

 - The Title VI Officer, in consultation with the affected department, will conduct an investigation inclusive of the following steps: the basis of the alleged unequal treatment; ascertain when and where the alleged unequal treatment occurred; identify and interview all relevant parties, review documents; and obtain other factual information from appropriate sources.

 - A record of all discussions will be maintained and documents relating to the investigation retained in a confidential file by Title VI officials.

 - Based upon conclusion of a thorough investigation, a report will be prepared summarizing findings and suggesting appropriate corrective action along with proposed resolution.

 - The investigation will be conducted and completed within 60 days of the receipt of the formal complaint.

 - The investigative report will be submitted to the ARC Executive Director.

 - The Executive Director of ARC will accept, reject, or modify the investigative report.

 - Written notification will be provided to the complainant of the findings and proposed resolution within 30 days.

-The complainant may appeal to the Executive Committee of the ARC.
+The complainant may appeal to the officers of the ARC.